Heatblur-Simulations/f-4e-manual/src/systems/radar/interface.md

 The polarization of the radio frequency energy can be changed using the polarization control.
-In normal operation the LIN setting is used which produces linearly polarized light in the vertical direction relative to the antenna.
-This minimizes ground returns as many types of ground clutter are less reflective to vertically polarized light.
+In normal operation the LIN setting is used which produces linearly polarized RF energy (Radio Frequency) in the vertical direction relative to the antenna.
+This minimizes ground returns as many types of ground clutter are less reflective to vertically polarized RF energy.
 However, because the antenna is not roll stabilized increased return intensity may be seen when rolling the aircraft.

 Both CIR 1 and CIR 2 are circularly polarized positions.
-Precipitation is less reflective to circularly polarized light, so CIR 1 and CIR 2 can aid in minimizing clutter in rain or fog.
+Precipitation is less reflective to circularly polarized RF, so CIR 1 and CIR 2 can aid in minimizing clutter in rain or fog.

 The polarization is set using the quarter waveplate in the feedhorn which causes the [continuous wave emissions](general_operation.md#klystron) to be polarized as described above.
-This makes only CIR 1 compatible with launching [AIM-7 Sparrows](../../stores/air_to_air/aim_7.md) as the Sparrow rear antenna cannot receive counterclockwise polarized light.
+This makes only CIR 1 compatible with launching [AIM-7 Sparrows](../../stores/air_to_air/aim_7.md) as the Sparrow rear antenna cannot receive counterclockwise polarized RF.

 | Selection | RF energy polarization                       | AIM-7 Guidance |
 |-----------|----------------------------------------------|----------------|